dsgrid/dsgrid/dev/spark_overview.md

 in dsgrid: `docker/spark/Dockerfile`.
 The container includes ipython, jupyter, pyspark, pandas, and pyarrow, but not dsgrid.

+    This command can be run on a login node or a compute node.
 ```
 $ create_config.sh -c /projects/dsgrid/containers/spark_py310.sif
 ```